 The Nebraska Association of Trial Attorneys is dedicated to the improvement of the trial practice, and preservation of the jury system.
 The Association provides quality continuing legal education and is active in the legislative process insofar as it impacts upon justice in Nebraska.
 The membership of the Association is open to all lawyers,and law students.
 The resources of the Association are committed to providing advocacy-related services to members and sponsoring, supporting or opposing legislation as needed to protect rights of citizens to recover for wrongs inflicted upon them and maintaining the integrity of the legal system.

 NATA's quarterly publication, The Prairie Barrister is an electronic only publication.
-Volume 24, Number 4, Winter 2018 is available for Download.
-The Spring issue will be available April 1, 2019
+Volume 26, Number 3, Fall 2020 is now available for Download

 By Linda A. Lipsen, CEO, American Association for Justice

 I’m pleased to report some positive legislative news on very important issues for you and your clients.